vibewell25/vibewell/docs/docs/guides/FINAL-STATUS.md

 ---

-# Vibewell Project - Final Status Report
+# VibeWell Project - Final Status Report

 ## Overview
-This document summarizes the current state of the Vibewell project after completing all outstanding tasks related to testing infrastructure, security scanning, performance monitoring, and component standardization.
+This document summarizes the current state of the VibeWell project after completing all outstanding tasks related to testing infrastructure, security scanning, performance monitoring, and component standardization.

 ## Task Completion Summary